Final approval granted to build medical complex on Howland wetlands

-HOWLAND TWP., Ohio (WKBN) – The Army Corps of Engineers has given its approval to the Cafaro Company to use wetlands in Howland Township for a new Mercy Health hospital.
+HOWLAND TWP., Ohio (WYTV) – The Army Corps of Engineers has given its approval to the Cafaro Company to use wetlands in Howland Township for a new Mercy Health hospital.

 The 16 acres of wetlands along the banks of Mosquito Creek have been debated over for the past several months.
 The Cafaro Company wanted to build on it and environmentalists wanted to protect it.